 A workgroup representative pointed out that having 4 different governance codes involved with this modification made it more difficult to finalise the solution with other workgroup representatives agreeing.

-Workgroup discussed other potential solutions which included legal text changes only, in the hope that this would encourage Users to comply with the process by strengthening the consequences for non compliance.
+Workgroup discussed other potential solutions which included legal text changes only, in the hope that this would encourage Users to comply with the process by strengthening the consequences for non-compliance.
 This option was discussed alongside the implementation of new process compliance reporting.
 Alternatively, if the legal text was deemed to be sufficient then the solution could be delivered via an XRN.

-There was a recognition across the workgroup that even though the Business Rules and system solution should be independent of each other, in reality they were very closely interlinked.
+There was a recognition across the workgroup that even though the Business Rules and system solution should be independent of each other, it was noted that they were very closely interlinked.

 Relevant Objectives